usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-16-ada-launch.md

 ---
 title: Justice Department launched the new Americans with Disabilities Act website
 title_es: Justice Department launched the new Americans with Disabilities Act website
-notice_link: Learn more about the new ADA.gov
+notice_link: Learn about the new ADA.gov
 sidenav: false
 compact: true
 ---